 Happier Camper is a leading micro camper maker that produces retro looking tiny campers.

 Jayco has even gotten into making micro campers with their Hummingbird camper that is 13′ long, sleeps two and weighs 1,500 pounds.
 This neat camper has an AC unit and a kitchen on the exterior of the camper.

 Truck campers, also known as slide-ins and cab-overs, are less common than travel trailers but still quite popular in certain areas of the country.

 A truck camper is a camper that can be easily mounted onto a vehicle and easily removed.
-The share most of the same amenities as a travel trailer and include a sleeping area, kitchen, AC, stoves, furnace and even bathrooms.
+They share most of the same amenities as a travel trailer and include a sleeping area, kitchen, AC, stoves, furnace and even bathrooms.
 Today’s modern truck campers even will feature slide outs to increase the interior space.

-Truck campers are usually perfect for 1-2 people who plan on doing lots of travel and have the appropriate pick up truck to handle the weight of this camper.
+Truck campers are usually perfect for 1-2 people who plan on doing lots of travel and have the appropriate pickup truck to handle the weight of this camper.

 5th Wheel Campers